Leullque/ece143_group10/README.md

 4. EOQ.py: perform EOQ analysis
 5. visualization.ipynb: visualization part and exploratory data analysis

+### How to clean data:
+run python3 clean_.py -> new .csv files generated in /archive -> generate zip files from this import _read.py -> call _read function to return assimilated dataframes -> generate zip files from this Cleaned data is stored back in ./archive folder

 ### How to Run
-To clean data:

-run python3 clean_.py -> new .csv files generated in /archive -> load new .csv files into dataframes import _read.py -> call _read function to return assimilated dataframes

 To visualize and train the model:
 1. make sure all modules are installed
 2. run visualization.ipynb